Table of Contents

-Two-point adjustable suspension scaffolds hung by ropes or cables, also known as swing-stage scaffolds, may call up images of window washers dangling on the sides of skyscrapers.
-But they’re also an effective way to perform cleaning and coating work on many types of commercial and industrial structures.
-Painters USA offers OSHA suspended scaffold training to many of our employees so when the time comes, they’re equipped and comfortable doing their job.
-They understand the nature of fall and falling object hazards, proper use and handling of materials on the scaffold, and maximum loads.
+Two-point adjustable suspension scaffolds hung by ropes or cables, also known as swing-stage scaffolds, are an effective way to perform cleaning and coating work on many types of commercial / industrial structures.
+Painters USA offers OSHA suspended scaffold training so when the time comes, our crews are equipped and comfortable doing their job.
 It’s another commitment to our safety culture and clients’ peace of mind.

 Vapor blasting for equipment and machinery

 Vapor blasting can effectively clean grease, rust, old coatings, and other contaminants from equipment and parts.
 It’s a relatively quick stripping and cleaning method leaves a satin-like finish on aluminum, chrome, or steel surfaces.

 Vapor blasting to reduce fire and combustion hazards

 Traditional sandblasting slams the abrasive into the surface and breaks it into dust, producing a static electric charge with the potential to create dry sparks.
 This creates a fire or explosion hazard, especially in areas with flammable materials.
 While sparks are possible with vapor assisted blasting, it's less likely and they are cold sparks, which have less of a flammability risk.